 After more than a decade on the west coast Ben moved back to the east coast where he earned a master's degree in Jazz Performance from Hunter College under the tutelage of renowned trombonist Ryan Keberle.
 He released an album "The Shape of Space" in 2024 which is composed of 8 songs that play out like cinematic vignettes.
 The sound has been described as soulful, moody and playing with the lines between jazz and electronic music.
 He is currently in the process of finishing his follow up album recorded at Figure 8 Studios in Brooklyn in the fall of 2025.

-Residing in Brooklyn, McClintock performs regularly with his quartet featuring Jun Iida on trumpet, Teresa Sanchez on upright bass and Ben Freidkin on drums.
+Residing in Brooklyn, McClintock performs regularly with his quartet The Shape of Space and with many other creative and inspiring musicians.
 Alongside his musical pursuits, he embraces the role of an educator, relishing the opportunity to pass on his knowledge and expertise to aspiring and eager students.